-In the sequel, we will not assume that the fractions $\theta$ are observed (otherwise $H_0$ would be rejected as soon as a division producing daughters of different sizes is observed).
+In the sequel, we will not assume that the fractions $\theta$ are observed.
 The data rather consists in an $n$-sample $(X_1,\dots, X_n)$ drawn from the stationary density $N$.
 Therefore, instead of testing directly $H_0: \kappa = \delta_{1/2}$ by estimating the division kernel $\kappa(d\theta)$ that is not always absolutely continuous with respect to the Lebesgue measure, which would raise an intricate inverse problem, we establish that we can perform the test on the stationary function $N$ which is more natural under this sampling scheme.